 - Introduction: Mention the position and where you found the job listing.

-- Middle paragraphs: Highlight your relevant skills, experiences, and qualifications.
+- Middle paragraphs: Highlight your relevant skills, experiences and qualifications.

-- Closing paragraph: Reaffirm your interest in the position, express thanks, and mention your desire for an interview.
+- Closing paragraph: Reaffirm your interest in the position, express thanks and mention your desire for an interview.

 - Closing: A professional sign-off, followed by your signature (if submitting a hard copy).

-- Formatting: Use readable fonts (e.g., Times New Roman, Arial, Calibri) in a 10–12 point size, and keep the formatting clean with 1-inch margins.
+- Formatting: Use readable fonts (e.g., Times New Roman, Arial, Calibri) in a 10–12 point size and keep the formatting clean with 1-inch margins.

 - Visual elements: Incorporate minimal design elements, such as a simple border or color scheme, to make your cover letter visually appealing while keeping it professional.

-How to design a cover letter
+How to format a cover letter?

 - Header and contact information: At the top of your cover letter, include your name, address, phone number and email, as well as the date of your application.